Quick Facts about the Water Park Project

 When would construction start?

 The City continues to analyze the feasibility of the water park project.
 If the project continues on the current schedule, construction could start as early as the first quarter of 2020, and be complete in 2022.
-It is important to note that like any large development project, the water park project is still in a phase where construction is not guaranteed and there are many factors which could cause the project to be delayed or cancelled.
+It is important to note that like any large development project, the water park project is still in a phase where construction is not guaranteed and there are many factors which could cause the project to be delayed or canceled.

 Who owns the land where the project would be built?